SAP-samples/btp-terraform-samples/README.md

 Members, contributors, and leaders pledge to make participation in our community a harassment-free experience.
 By participating in this project, you agree to always abide by its [Code of Conduct](https://github.com/SAP/.github/blob/main/CODE_OF_CONDUCT.md).

-## Licensing

-Copyright 2024 SAP SE or an SAP affiliate company and `btp-terraform-samples` contributors.
-See our [LICENSE](LICENSE) for copyright and license information.
-Detailed information, including third-party components and their licensing/copyright information, is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP-samples/btp-terraform-samples).

 ## How to obtain support

 [Create an issue](https://github.com/SAP-samples/btp-terraform-samples/issues) in this repository if you find a bug or have questions about the content.